Irritable Bowel Syndrome

 Symptoms must have started at least six months ago.

-IBS Diet Murdoch and Nedlands
+IBS Dietitian Murdoch and Nedlands

-How can a Dietitian help?
+How can a IBS Dietitian help you?

 Diet plays a key role in the management of IBS.
 Some interventions that may be considered in the management of IBS can include: Change in dietary habits, modified fibre diet, reduction of gut irritants, consideration of prebiotics and probiotics, incorporation of digestive enzymes as well as application of Specialised Elimination Diet (Low FODMAP diet).